frenetic-lang/tutorials/06-OxNat/index.md

+---
+layout: main
+title: Frenetic Tutorial
+---

 Chapter 6: Network Address Translator
 ==========================

 In this exercise, you will build a Network Address Translator (NAT) by first writing and testing a translator function that first translates IP addresses and then extending it so that it translates port numbers as well.